edualm/SeedTruck/README.md

  - View torrents, their status, and remove them.
  - Import torrents, either using a torrent file or magnet link.

-## Tests

-Not many were written since I wasn't being able to run them under Xcode 12.
-I should fix that probably...

 ## License

 MIT